- Blended first aid courses significantly reduce the classroom training time in half

 Just let us know (at least 24-48 hours prior if possible) and we can re-schedule you for one of our future skills demo check sessions.
 If our skills demo check class size is 6 people or less, we may have to re-schedule.

-We advise you contact the Canadian Red Cross directly with any technical issues.
-If you have not received the PIN to access the Red Cross eLearning Portal, please contact us by phone or send us an email.
+We advise you contact the Heart & Stroke directly using the “My Help Request” in your portal with any technical issues.
+If you have not received the access to the Heart & Stroke eLearning Portal, please contact us by phone or send us an email.